 Are you a member of any trade organisation?

-Membership of the International Business Broker Association (IBBA) or another trade group can mean operating to a strict business code of conduct, ensuring your engagement is handled professionally, confidentially and efficiently.
+Membership of a professional body such as the ICAEW (Institute of Chartered Accountants in England and Wales), the ICAEW's Corporate Finance Faculty, the International Business Broker Association (IBBA) or another trade group can mean operating to a strict business code of conduct, ensuring your engagement is handled professionally, confidentially and efficiently.
 A professional qualification would also suggest someone who adheres to ethical principals.

 How will you keep me informed?

 The broker must be responsive to both to you and your purchasers.
-Time can easily kill a deal, so avoid unnecessary delays.
+Momentum in a deal is vital and time can easily kill a deal, so avoid unnecessary delays.
 Find out how the broker plans to keep you informed.

 Ask a question